orf/dirscan/README.md

 ![](./images/demo.gif)

-Dirscan is a high-performance tool for quickly inspecting the contents of large disks.
+Dirscan is a high-performance tool for quickly inspecting the contents of huge (possibly networked) disks.
 It provides a summary of every single directory on a given disk, complete with the number of files within, their total size, and the latest time a file was created, accessed or modified.

-Dirscan:
+It's designed for disks that are too large to inspect with traditional tools, and it:

 * Is significantly faster than tools like `ncdu`, `find` or `tree`
 * Implements a memory-saving dictionary of common path segments to drastically reduce memory usage